-Colleagues who would like to contribute to the work of the EsC should contact either of the co-chairmen at the e-mail addresses below.
+Colleagues who would like to contribute to the work of the Working group should contact the secretary Jelle Tichelaar email@example.com

-The aim of the EACPT Education sub-Committee (EsC) is to support the improvement of undergraduate and postgraduate CPT teaching in Europe and, in this way, contribute to an increase in the number of effective, safe and efficient prescribers, and the number of high quality CPT teachers and researchers.
-The EsC tries to achieve this aim by:
+The aim of the EACPT Education Working Group (EWG) is to support the improvement of undergraduate and postgraduate CPT teaching in Europe and, in this way, contribute to an increase in the number of effective, safe and efficient prescribers, and the number of high quality CPT teachers and researchers.
+The EWG tries to achieve this aim by:

 organizing meetings on CPT education